kitschpatrol/Cinder-Pango/readme.md

 ### Mac

 Some fonts may not render correctly on Mac OS X, they'll just render as a default serif or sans instead of what you requested.
-I haven't tracked down exactly how / why this is, but as a work-around you can tell PangoCairo to render glyphs with Freetype instead of the native CoreText library by setting the `PANGOCAIRO_BACKEND` environment variable:
+I haven't tracked down exactly how / why this is, but as a work-around you can tell PangoCairo to render glyphs with Freetype instead of the native CoreText library by setting the `PANGOCAIRO_BACKEND` environment variable.
+There's a method in the API to do this globally:

-	setenv("PANGOCAIRO_BACKEND", "fontconfig", 0); // this works around some font issues on  mac
+	CinderPango::setTextRenderer(TextRenderer::FREETYPE); // this works around some font issues on  mac

 ### Xcode